 Seed needs to be sown thinly, about 1.5cm deep into a soil which has been tilled to a fine, crumbly texture.
 The soil should be fertile and well-drained.
 This will also have been watered previously with all weeds removed and once the seeds are sown covered over.

-Plant in rows, allowing 45cm between each. make sure to cover with netting at all times to protect crops from birds especially pigeons or cabbage caterpillar munching.
+Plant in rows, allowing between 30cm and 45cm between each.
+Make sure to cover with netting at all times to protect crops from birds especially pigeons or cabbage caterpillar munching.

 Most seedlings appear between 2 and 3 weeks.